Volodymyryablonskyi/avenga-api-test/README.md

 Defined TestNG groups:
 - `books` – happy path for books API
 - `authors` – happy path for authors API
-- `authors-edge` – edge cases and negative tests for authros API
+- `authors-edge` – edge cases and negative tests for authors API
 - `books-positive` - positive cases for books API

 Also, you can run specific test with unique group that is included for each test.